 - Spend the afternoon at Kaiki Beach Club on the daybeds- and go paddleboarding!

-- Rent ATV or Vespa at Moto Kentros – Mimoza Travel (and ask for Mr. Kostas!)
+- Rent an ATV or Vespa at Moto Kentros – Mimoza Travel (and ask for Mr. Kostas!)

 - Shop at Orio Design a cute jewelry shop – where I got my classic “evil eye” bracelet!

 - Cook & experience an elevated Greek meal at Bostani Farm!

 - Guesthouse Niriides – A cute & quaint boutique bed & breakfast located close to the central harbor.
 We loved our stay here as the owners were so sweet and the breakfast every morning was fantastic.

 - Orloff Resort – Wonderfully contemporary chic hotel with rooms, suites, and two private villas sleeping 10 each.
 Wonderful pool, spa, and all-white rooms with all the mod cons.
 A great choice for couples, families, or groups of friends.

 - *Poseidonion Grand Hotel Spetses – Super luxurious hotel on the coastline of Spetses overlooking the harbor.
 All-white bedrooms and suites are enormous with private balconies!
 Reminded me of J.K.
 Place in Capri!

 About a 1.5-hour ferry ride from Athens.
 About a 30-minute ferry from the island of Spetses.